Mobile telephony: By civilians

 An increasing number of countries, particularly in Europe, now have more mobile phones than people.
 According to the figures from Eurostat, the European Union's in-house statistical office, Luxembourg had the highest mobile phone penetration rate at 158 mobile subscriptions per 100 people, closely followed by Lithuania and Italy.
 In Hong Kong the penetration rate reached 139.8% of the population in July 2007.
 Over 50 countries have mobile phone subscription penetration rates higher than that of the population and the Western European average penetration rate was 110% in 2007 (source Informa 2007).

 There are over five hundred million active mobile phone accounts in China, as of 2007, but the total penetration rate there still stands below 50%.
 The total number of mobile phone subscribers in the world was estimated at 2.14 billion in 2005.
-The subscriber count reached 2.7 billion by end of 2006 according to Information, and 3.3 billion by November, 2007, thus reaching an equivalent of over half the planet's population.
-Around 80% of the world's population has access to mobile phone coverage, as of 2006.
-This figure is expected to increase to 90% by 2010.
+The subscriber count reached 3.3 billion by November 2007, thus reaching an equivalent of over half the planet's population.
+Around 80% of the world's population had access to mobile phone coverage as of 2006.